morcoslab/LGL-Pytorch/README.md

 For the sequences you plotted with **"Training MSA"**, you can color the plot with the specific label assigned by a csv.
 The CSV should have a header row, and one row for each sequence in the Training MSA you plot.
 You can select which column you want to color the sequences with, then use the Legend tab to selectively show/hide sets of sequences based on their label.

 Also, with the **Lasso tool**, you can select sequences and it will populate a field on the right with the sequences which you can select and save elsewhere.

+## About HMMER and additional tools:
+The [py-mfdca][https://github.com/utdal/py-mfdca] module is installed as part of th requirements for the LGL.
+Some recent tools included in this module use pyhmmer which requires an installation HMMER.
+If you want to use this set of tools we recommend using UNIX systems or the WLS for Windows. __These tools are not require to use the LGL.
+If you don't plan to use them, don't worry too much about it.__